beaker/docs/docs/first/second.md

 # Create a Blueprint and Dataset

 In this step, you'll use existing experiment code, data, and a Docker file.
-You'll define your own Beaker *blueprint*, to define and manage the experiment you will run, and a Beaker *dataset* to hold the source data.
+You'll define your own Beaker *image*, to define and manage the experiment you will run, and a Beaker *dataset* to hold the source data.
 This example locally reproduces the existing MNIST experiment of the [prior example](first.md).

 Don't worry if you don't know much about Python, Pytorch, or MNIST data; you don't need to.
 Rather, this exercise simply shows you how to run a full experiment with Beaker.
 You should then be able to apply these concepts to your own code, data, and experiments, to manage them with Beaker.